You can read all of our published research on our publications page.

 Understanding the lived experience of poverty and public attitudes to poverty in Edinburgh

-(May 2019 – April 2020)
+(2019 – 2020)

 (2018 – 2020)

 Funded by the Corra Foundation, we conducted a small-scale exploratory research project on the use of Flexible Educational Arrangements in Fife.
 This research explored the challenges for education services managing part-time timetables for young people receiving additional levels of support, the experiences of young people on part-time timetables and the impacts on their families.
-Read the full report
+Read the full report.

 Enter your email address to receive regular e-updates about our work.
 If at any time you want to stop receiving these, simply contact us.
 We’ll keep your details safe and won’t share them with any other organisations for their marketing purposes.
 For full details see our Privacy Policy.